 SECTION 1: GENERAL PROVISIONS

-1.1 Any company that provides goods or services to an individual, extends credit or grants loans of any type to an individual or is a landlord who is owned money by an individual who is/was a tenant may submit a claim as an Applicant to ARS for binding arbitration provided that the agreement with the individual contains an arbitration clause for the resolution of disputes or absent a written agreement to arbitrate, both parties agree to submit the dispute to binding arbitration with ARS.
+1.1 Any company that provides goods or services to an individual, extends credit or grants loans of any type to an individual or is a landlord who is owed money by an individual who is/was a tenant may submit a claim as an Applicant to ARS for binding arbitration provided that the agreement with the individual contains an arbitration clause for the resolution of disputes or absent a written agreement to arbitrate, both parties agree to submit the dispute to binding arbitration with ARS.
 Where there is a written agreement between the parties, ARS strongly recommends that the agreement’s arbitration provision be highlighted and that the individual have the option at the time of execution to opt out of the arbitration process.
-Such shall be done by requiring the individual to initial a box or other check off indicating their specific knowledge and consent to the arbitration process or choice to forego it in favor of litigation.
+Such shall be done by requiring the individual to initial a box or other check off indicating their specific knowledge and consent to the arbitration process or choose to forego it in favor of litigation.

 1.2 Any individual who is a party to a contract whereby they purchased goods or services from a company or where a tenant and the contract provides for the resolution of disputes through arbitration with ARS, may submit an Application for dispute resolution with ARS.

 1.3 In the event that the parties to a dispute agree to submit a claim to ARS where one of the parties has previously filed a lawsuit, the party having filed the lawsuit must dismiss the litigation within sixty (60) days of the completed submissions to ARS.
 Submissions shall be deemed completed when a Response has been filed to an Application.
 Failure to withdraw the litigation as prescribed herein will be the basis for assessing the offending party all of the other party’s reasonable costs and attorney’s fees necessary to conclude the litigation.